JacksonCampolattaro/python-raytracing/README.md

 ### Configuring the Scene

-The scene is configured by editing the main program.
+The scene is configured by editing `main.py`.
 Main has a number of comments explaining what variables are responsible for.
+I encourage playing around with the scene to see if you can create something interesting, if you have time!
+I had a lot of fun exploring the effects I could get with the reflective and refractive materials.

 Right now, main is configured to produce the image seen at the top of the README.
-It took about half an hour to render, if you'd like to render a lower quality version faster, just to make sure everything works, try lowering numbers like
+It took about half an hour to render, if you'd like to render a lower quality version faster, just to make sure everything works, try reducing numbers like
 `samples_per_pixel`, `max_depth`, or the image dimensions.
+For example, set `samples_per_pixel = 5` for a fast but noisy preview, or lower the resolution to 100x200 for a near instant render.

 ### Running